 - Inclusion is an extension of the diverse and equitable workplace practices we’ve already discussed.
 An inclusive workplace provides all employees with equal access to opportunities and ensures that employees from traditionally underrepresented groups (like those based on gender, race, disability or age) feel they are treated equally.

 With these definitions in mind, what does diversity, equity, and inclusion in the workplace look like?

 There’s No Quick Fix When It Comes to DEI

 DEI efforts in the workplace look like actively and enthusiastically talking about diversity, equity, and inclusion, every day.
 Right now, you likely already have some DEI efforts in your business.
-Take a look at your employee handbook and training exercises.
-Most onboarding and annual training exercises address diversity, equity, and inclusion practices.
+Take a look at your employee handbook, training exercises, and workplace culture.
+Most onboarding and annual training exercises address DEI best practices.

 It takes more work for DEI to have a lasting impact though, and that work can’t come from just one person.
 It has to be a team effort.
 That means: